VISIT OUR ART STORE ▶

 • On Gum Arabic-treated paper: color wipes out easily!

-Even on small stones, I can bring back pure white.
-It protects the paper and gives me full control.
+Even on small stones, they can bring back pure white.
+It protects the paper and gives them full control.

 Compare paint lifting